cyberbotics/competition-template/ORGANIZER.md

 7. Update the parameters inside ![webots.yml](../../edit/main/webots.yml):
    - file: set the relative path to your world file.
    - maximum-duration: the maximum duration of an evaluation in seconds.
 Set it not too large to avoid long evaluations of broken controllers but not too short to have enough time to finish the task.
    - metric: defines the metric used for the benchmark.
+Use one of the values defined in the [metric table](#supported-metrics)
    - dockerCompose: it is a special path used by the integrated IDE and GitHub actions to locate the default robot controller.
 Change "edit_me" to the name of your main robot controller.
    1. Don't forget to commit your changes to save them.
 8. When a controller is evaluated, Webots and the controller are run inside [Docker containers](https://www.docker.com/resources/what-container/).
 There are two Dockerfiles at the root of the repository, "Dockerfile" for the Webots container and "controller_Dockerfile" for the controller container which contains their setup.
 The default Dockerfiles will launch a standard version of Webots, open the world file defined in the webots.yml file and will look for a python controller with the default controller name also set in webots.yml for the robot.